 One of the biggest draws of this tour is the chance to explore Alberobello independently.
 Known worldwide for its “trulli” — those iconic, conical limestone houses — Alberobello has a layout that’s very walkable and intuitive.
 You’ll enjoy wandering cobbled streets, photographing the whimsical rooftops, and browsing craft shops and local eateries.

 Travelers love how easy it is to navigate Alberobello on your own, especially with the brochure and suggested walking routes provided.
 Many reviews mention that two hours is enough to see the main sights, and the town’s compact nature makes it ideal for a relaxed, leisurely visit.
-One reviewer from Ireland says, “The opportunity to self-guide around Alberobello was perfect for us and with the help of the booklet, we did the suggested route and saw the sights.”

 The town’s architecture, dating back to prehistoric construction techniques, offers a sense of stepping into a storybook.
-The white walls and decorated conical roofs create a very photogenic scene, perfect for snapping memorable shots.
+The white walls and decorated conical roofs create a very photogenic scene, great for snapping memorable shots.

 The Transition to Matera: A Cultural Shift